The Ultimate NFT & Web3 Glossary for Artists & Creators

 P2P or peer-to-peer refers to a direct exchange of an asset between individuals, without the involvement of third parties.
 Unlike traditional online transactions, P2P transactions are safeguarded by being recorded on every peer’s network.

 A rug pull is a common scam in the crypto and NFT spaces.
 This is when a project owner promotes a new project to investors, hypes it up, and then abandons it after taking all the funds.

 A smart contract is a transaction protocol in the form of code that runs when certain conditions are met.
 Smart contracts automate the execution of a workflow so that the individuals involved know what the outcome is going to be.

 T – Token

-A token is a representation of an asset that is held, traded, or staked to earn interest.
+In the Web3 sphere, “token” is a representation of an asset that is held, traded, or staked to earn interest.
 Technically, it’s just another word for crypto.
-However, it is mostly used when referring to cryptocurrencies other than Ethereum and Bitcoin.
+However, it’s mostly used when referring to cryptocurrencies other than Ethereum and Bitcoin.
 “Token” is also used to refer to digital assets or collectibles.

 V – Virtual Reality